AnqiGao98/iSee/README.md

 This sample demonstrates realtime face recognition on Android.
 The project is based on the [Face Recognizer](https://github.com/pillarpond/face-recognizer-android).

+Prosopagnosia (commonly known as “face blindness”) is an impairment in recognizing or remembering (visual memory) faces due to neurological disorder.
+Thus, prosopagnosics cannot distinguish familiar people by face.
+Depending on the level of severity, other symptoms range from unable to identify self image, to differentiating faces from other objects.

+The goal of this project was to develop a computer-centred healthcare system for prosopagnosia patients.
+This system recognizes faces through a camera in real-time using an open-sourced face recognition library, facilitates face-name management with the option to add facial feature annotations to each face, and provides long-term at-home training to improve their face-processing skills.

 ## Screenshots
 App Home page: